yingyue3/NoGoPlayer/README.md

 Command       |         Action
 -- | --
 genmove b?w? | generate the next best move.
 This process is limited to 30sec play b?w?
-A4 | paly at the board quit | quit the game reset | reset the board boardsize | adjust the board size.
+A4 | play at the board quit | quit the game reset | reset the board boardsize | adjust the board size.
 The default is  7x7